In 2020, the federal solar tax credit (ITC) is 26%.

 -Federal Solar Tax Credit in 2021: 22%

 -Federal Solar Tax Credit in 2022: 0%

 Getting started on your solar installation now is the only way our team of in-house solar experts can help you lock in that 26% tax credit.
-Waiting longer means you could quickly miss out on the extra 4%, which equals $800 less in immediate savings on that $20,000 install example.
+Waiting longer means you could miss out on the extra 4%.

 Requirements to Claim

-Keep in mind that the federal solar tax credit is nonrefundable.
+The federal solar tax credit is nonrefundable.
 A nonrefundable tax credit is a reduction of the income tax you owe.
 It is different from a rebate or refund, because you have to owe taxes in order to claim the incentive.
 Unfortunately, you can’t lower your tax liability below zero.
-However, the majority of people end up owing on their taxes so there’s a good chance you’ll be eligible.
+However, the majority of people end up owing on their taxes so there’s a good chance you’re eligible.

 Disclaimer: We at MOXIE are solar experts but not tax accountants.
-While we highly recommend taking advantage of this credit, please check with a tax professional to be certain that you’re eligible to claim the Federal Solar Tax Credit for 2020.
+While we highly recommend taking advantage of this credit, please check with a tax professional to be certain that you’re eligible to claim the ITC.

 Claiming the 2020 Solar Tax Credit

-If you are eligible for the 2020 Federal Solar Tax Credit you will simply need to file IRS Form 5695 when you file your 2020 tax return.
+If you are eligible for the 2020 Federal Solar Tax Credit you need to file IRS Form 5695 when you file your return.
 This form covers any Residential Renewable Energy Tax Credits and allows for nearly all solar related expenses to be claimed.

 The MOXIE Client Services team will help you complete all the necessary paperwork and navigate the filing process.